Yakonche/rollercoin-profit-calculator/README.md

 `pip install -r requirements.txt`

-`python rc_profit_calc.py`  or just double click on autolaunchsoftware.bat
+`python rc_profit_calc.py`

 Building
 --------

-You can build a binary release for distribution by double clicking on autobuild.bat or with the command :
+You can build a binary release for distribution with the command :

 `python setup.py build`